angular/angular/src/lib/tooltip/tooltip.md

 The tooltip can also be shown and hidden through the `show` and `hide` directive methods, which both accept a number in milliseconds to delay before applying the display change.

+To turn off the tooltip and prevent it from showing to the user, use the `mdTooltipDisabled` input flag.